 Websites for property management can be focused on residential and commercial properties.

 This kind of real estate website has many features.
-When building a real estate website for managing properties, try to include features such as:
+If you want to build your own property website for managing properties, try to include features like:

-- automatic monitoring of insurance policy and others.
+- automatic tracking of insurance policy, and others.

 Examples: Appfolio, Rentec Direct, TennantCloud, Yardi.